Indus Valley Civilisation: Extent

 The Indus Valley Civilisation was roughly contemporary with the other riverine civilisations of the ancient world: Ancient Egypt along the Nile, Mesopotamia in the lands watered by the Euphrates and the Tigris, and China in the drainage basin of the Yellow River and the Yangtze.
 By the time of its mature phase, the civilisation had spread over an area larger than the others, which included a core of 1500 km up the alluvial plain of the Indus and its tributaries.
 In addition, there was a region with disparate flora, fauna, and habitats, up to ten times as large, which had been shaped culturally and economically by the Indus.

 Around 6500 BCE, agriculture emerged in Balochistan, on the margins of the Indus alluvium.
 In the following millennia, settled life made inroads into the Indus plains, setting the stage for the growth of rural and urban settlements.
-The more organized sedentary life, in turn, led to a net increase in the birth rate.
+The more organised sedentary life, in turn, led to a net increase in the birth rate.
 The large urban centres of Mohenjo-daro and Harappa very likely grew to containing between 30,000 and 60,000 individuals, and during the civilisation's florescence, the population of the subcontinent grew to between 4–6 million people.
 During this period the death rate increased, as the close living conditions of humans and domesticated animals led to an increase in contagious diseases.
 According to one estimate, the population of the Indus civilisation at its peak may have been between one and five million.

-The civilisation extended from Balochistan in the west to western Uttar Pradesh in the east, from northeastern Afghanistan in the north to Gujarat state in the south.
+During its height the civilisation extended from Balochistan in the west to western Uttar Pradesh in the east, from northeastern Afghanistan in the north to Gujarat state in the south.
 The largest number of sites are in the Punjab region, Gujarat, Haryana, Rajasthan, Uttar Pradesh, Jammu and Kashmir states, Sindh, and Balochistan.
 Coastal settlements extended from Sutkagan Dor in Western Baluchistan to Lothal in Gujarat.
-An Indus Valley site has been found on the Oxus River at Shortugai, in the Gomal River valley in northwestern Pakistan, at Manda, Jammu on the Beas River near Jammu, and at Alamgirpur on the Hindon River, only 28 km from Delhi.
+An Indus Valley site has been found on the Oxus River at Shortugai in Afghanistan which is the northernmost site of the Indus Valley Civilisation, in the Gomal River valley in northwestern Pakistan, at Manda, Jammu on the Beas River near Jammu, and at Alamgirpur on the Hindon River, only 28 km from Delhi.
 The southernmost site of the Indus Valley Civilisation is Daimabad in Maharashtra.
 Indus Valley sites have been found most often on rivers, but also on the ancient seacoast, for example, Balakot (Kot Bala), and on islands, for example, Dholavira.